 Japan.
-In Japan the salary is usually between 200.000 yen (6,000 reais) to 350.000 yen (11,000 reais).
-Just like in Brazil, people can earn less or more than that.
-So during the article we are going to take an average income of 250.000 yen (8,000 reais) to study the cost of living. (quotation 03/31/2016).
+At the japan the salary it is usually between 200.000 yen (6,000 reais) to 350.000 yen (11,000 reais).
+Just like in Brazil people can earn less or more than that.
+So during the article we are going to take an average income of 250.000 yen (8,000 reais) to study the cost of living. (quote 03/31/2016).

-Rent in Japan x Rent in Brazil
+Rent in Japan vs Rent in Brazil

-Food in Japan x Brazil
+Food in Japan vs Brazil

 Products and Leisure – Japan x Brazil

-Where is the cost of living better?
+Where is the cost of living best?